-Over the past couple of months, I’ve gotten emails, phone calls and messages from people that are sick and suffering with sore throat, swollen glands, runny nose, fever and cough.
+I’ve received emails, phone calls and messages from people that are sick and suffering with sore throat, swollen glands, runny nose, fever and cough.

-In over two decades of working in the health and wellness industry, I have never seen so many people getting sick at the same time.
+In over two decades of working in the health and wellness industry, I have never seen so many people worried about getting sick at the same time.

 What’s going on?